 As we head toward the April tax filing deadline, you may have already finished your taxes, or at least begun to compile the paperwork to do so.
 And if you expect to owe money this year, it’s helpful to understand your options for paying.
 There are a few different ways to get your payment to the IRS on time – each with its own set of pros and cons depending on your situation.

 3 Ways to Pay Your Taxes

 1. Pay by Credit or Debit Card

-2. Pay from Your Bank Account
+2. Transfer From Your Bank Account

-3. Pay with a Check
+3. Pay With a Check or Money Order

 What If I Can’t Pay?

 Did you end up having to pay taxes this year?
-What method did you utilize and how easy or difficult was the process?